JetBrains/compose-multiplatform/tutorials/Keyboard/README.md

 ```

 Note an annotation `@OptIn(ExperimentalKeyInput::class)`.
-Keyboard-related event handlers are a still-experimental feature of Compose and API changes are possible, so it requires it to use special annotation to emphasize the experimental nature of the code.
+Keyboard-related event handlers are still an experimental feature of Compose, and later API changes are possible.
+So it requires the use of a special annotation to emphasize the experimental nature of the code.

 ![keyInputFilter](keyInputFilter.gif)

 ## Window-scoped events

-`AppWindow` instances have `keyboard` property.
-Using it, it's possible to define keyboard shortcuts that are always active for the current window.
-See an example:
+`AppWindow` instances have a `keyboard` property.
+It is possible to use it to define keyboard shortcuts that are always active in the current window.
+Here is an example:

 ``` kotlin
 import androidx.compose.desktop.AppWindow